1949 Svenska Cupen

-Svenska Cupen 1949 was the ninth season of the main Swedish football Cup.
-The competition was concluded on 24 July 1949 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
-AIK won 1-0 against Landskrona BoIS before an attendance of 14,718 spectators.
+The 1949 Svenska Cupen was the ninth season of the main Swedish football Cup.
+The competition was concluded on 24 July 1949 with the final, held at Råsunda Stadium, Solna in Stockholms län.
+AIK won 1–0 against Landskrona BoIS before an attendance of 14,718 spectators.

 Preliminary round

 For results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 The 8 matches in this round were played between 3 July 1949.

 Quarter-finals

 The 4 matches in this round were played on 10 July 1949 and a replay on 15 July 1949.

 Semi-finals

 The semi-finals in this round were played on 17 July 1949.

 Final

 The final was played on 24 July 1949 at the Råsunda Stadium.